Washington Co. Deputy Completes FBI National Academy Training

 McConnell, a 20-year veteran of the sheriff’s office, joined more than 200 law enforcement officers from 49 states at the agency’s main campus in Quanitco, Va., for the academy’s 272nd session.

-Cantrell said getting into the rigorous program is by invitation only, and the selected candidates come from the top one percent of law enforcement executives across the U.S. and world.
+Cantrell said getting into the rigorous program is by invitation only, and the selected candidates come from the top one percent of law enforcement executives around the world.

 “I’d like to thank the (sheriff’s office) and my family for supporting me and giving me the opportunity to attend this top-notch training academy,” McConnell said.